-Extensions for assignments (exams are covered under the General Chemistry Exam Absence Policy) can be requested due to illness or emergent situations.
+Extensions for assignments (exams are covered under the Exam Absence Policy) can be requested due to illness or emergent situations.
 You will be asked to have your situation verified by the Dean of Students Office before such an extension is considered.
-Information on requesting an excuse note can be found here: https://www.dso.ufl.edu/care/courtesy-letters/.
-Exam dates are firm, and all assignments must be completed by the last day of term.
+Information on requesting an excuse note can be found here: https://care.dso.ufl.edu/instructor-notifications/.

+All assignments must be completed by the last day of term (Dec.
+4).